-Beng Melea is a jungle temple is more than one square kilometer in area, and is mostly overgrown by vegetation.
+Beng Mealea is a jungle temple that covers more than 1 sq km and is mostly overgrown by vegetation.
 It has been left the way it was discovered, similar to Ta Phrom Temple.
 With many trees growing out of broken-down towers and galleries, and vegetation covering ruined structures, it provides the opportunity for some great ‘lost temple’ photos.

-The trip to Beng Melea can be combined with a visit to the Roluos Group, or in combination with Banteay Srey and Kbal Spean.
+Beng Mealea is approximately 60 km northeast of Siem Reap.
+You can combine your trip to the temple site with a visit to the Roluos Group, or in combination with Banteay Srei and Kbal Spean.
 From Siem Reap, the road to the temple is a graded dirt road, and the trip takes 1-2 hours.
-However flooding can occur in the rainy season.
-An Apsara Authority admission pass is not needed, but there is a $5.00 entrance fee.
+Flooding can occur in the rainy season, though.
+An Apsara Authority admission pass is not needed, but there is a US$5 entrance fee.